pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 1.  **RGB curves**
 2.  **RGB levels**

 The chrominance is preserved via methods that constrain the RGB ratios in and out of the module, so as to keep them identical.
-Note that **RGB curves** and **RGB levels** can be moved before or after **filmic** depending on the intention, since they're doing non-linear operations anyway.
-On the other hand, be careful not to use the mask feathering on modules that come later, as linearity is no longer assured and mask bluring + blending could produce unpleasant results.
+Note that **RGB curves** and **RGB levels** can be moved before or after **filmic RGB** depending on the intention, since they're doing non-linear operations anyway.
+On the other hand, be careful not to use the mask feathering on modules that come later, as linearity is no longer assured and mask blurring + blending could produce unpleasant results.

 Modules that work in linear RGB and carry out non-linear operations without preserving the chrominance are: